antmicro/benchalot/README.md

 ---
 # Here are examples of available output formats.
 output:
-    # Results in a csv file with a format that is compatible with the Benchmarker
+    # Results in a csv file in format that is compatible with the Benchmarker
     csv-table:
         format: csv
         filename: example.csv